palaa159/Docs/tutorials/02-Upload_Code_to_OpenBCI_Board.md

 ##32bit Upload How-To
 **You will need:**

-* Computer running mpide from chipKIT
+* Computer running latest version of Arduino IDE
 * OpenBCI Dongle connected to USB port
 * OpenBCI 32bit Board with battery power

 ![OpenBCI Dongle](../assets/images/dongleConnection.png)

 Make sure that the slide switch on the OpenBCI Dongle is switched to the GPIO6 selection.
 If it's on the other side, it will try to program the Dongle-mounted RFduino!
-You can find the latest version of the mpide from chipKit here
+You can find the latest version of the ARduino IDE from here

+<<<<<<< Updated upstream
 http://chipkit.net/started/install-chipkit-software/

 You can find the latest firmware and libraries on our github repository